 If your chapter includes a Food Build in its Member Food Drive Event and sends pictures of its creation to the home office, the home office will donate at least $100 to your local Food Bank.
 Perhaps not as exciting as a contest, but just as effective for local food programs.
 Everyone that does a Food Build wins!
 We will share all Food Build entries on our website and blog and through member emails.

-Last year, DBIA Lodge 29 in Seattle, WA and DBIA Lodge 348 in Eugene, OR participated and earned their food banks a $250 donation from the home office this past year!
+Last year, DBIA Lodge 29 in Seattle, WA and DBIA Lodge 348 in Eugene, OR participated and earned their food banks a $250 donation from the home office!
 Check out their Food Builds!

 Members and friends of DBIA Lodge 29 in Seattle collected and brought their food donations to the lodge’s annual Veteran’s Night Party and after dinner the “official lodge designer” led her volunteer builders in the construction of our annual Lodge Food Build.
 This year’s theme is the Royal Copenhagen porcelain logo found on the bottom of every piece of china made by the company.
 One lodge member, Frank Poulsen, has huge support in his own neighborhood gathering over one half of our total collection.
 The Lodge gathered 839 lbs of food valued at approximately $1,678.
 The food was donated to HopeLink.